crewAIInc/crewAI/docs/how-to/Hierarchical.md

 - **Task Delegation**: A manager agent allocates tasks among crew members based on their roles and capabilities.
 - **Result Validation**: The manager evaluates outcomes to ensure they meet the required standards.
 - **Efficient Workflow**: Emulates corporate structures, providing an organized approach to task management.
+- **System Prompt Handling**: Optionally specify whether the system should use predefined prompts.
+- **Stop Words Control**: Optionally specify whether stop words should be used, supporting various models including the o1 models.
+- **Context Window Respect**: Prioritize important context by enabling respect of the context window, which is now the default behavior.
+- **Delegation Control**: Delegation is now disabled by default to give users explicit control.
+- **Max Requests Per Minute**: Configurable option to set the maximum number of requests per minute.
+- **Max Iterations**: Limit the maximum number of iterations for obtaining a final answer.

 ## Implementing the Hierarchical Process
 To utilize the hierarchical process, it's essential to explicitly set the process attribute to `Process.hierarchical`, as the default behavior is `Process.sequential`.
 Define a crew with a designated manager and establish a clear chain of command.